Off-Campus Housing

 For information about the Commuter Lounge, renting a locker in Barnard Hall, etc. please visit https://barnard.edu/studentlife/commuterresources.

-If they wish to change their enrolled meal plan, they would need to complete the Meal Plan Change Form before the deadline prior to each semester.
+Students will be enrolled by default in the Flex 125 meal plan, but may change to a different meal plan by submitting the Meal Plan Change Form before the deadline prior to each semester.

 For more information about available meal plans, prices, and the Meal Plan Change deadline, please visit the Bursar's website.

 Students who live off-campus are packaged as a "commuter" instead of as a "residential" student by the Financial Aid office, which means they may qualify for less grant aid.
-Students who are planning to move off-campus are strongly encouraged to discuss with the Financial Aid Office how it may affect their financial aid package before finalizing their plans.
+Students who are planning to move off-campus are strongly encouraged to discuss with the Financial Aid Office how it could affect their financial aid package before finalizing their plans.

-Students who start at the College as First Year students and live in campus housing are eligible to participate in the Room Selection process (i.e. Housing Lottery) each Spring to secure campus housing for the following academic year.
+- Only students living in campus housing for the Spring (or who lived in campus housing immediately before going to a study abroad program) are eligible to participate in the Room Selection process (i.e. Housing Lottery) each Spring to secure campus housing for the following academic year.

-Students who chose to move off-campus (or do not live in campus housing as a First Year) would not be eligible for the Room Selection process and may not join groups for the Housing Lottery, etc. These students would be welcome to apply to be on the non-Guaranteed Wait List, but we cannot guarantee that space will be available for them to be assigned to campus housing.
-Students who chose to live off-campus would need to be prepared for the possibility they may not be able to get back into campus housing for the future.
+- Students who chose to move off-campus (or do not live in campus housing as a First Year) would not be eligible for the Room Selection process and may not join groups for the Housing Lottery, etc.